PrivateAIM/fedstats/README.md

 - `examples` contains example usage.
 - `fedstats` contains the code.
-  - `aggregation` module with for aggregation methods.
+  - `aggregation` module is used for aggregation methods.
   - `models` statistical models that can be used with the aggregators.

   Inherits from abstract class in `aggregator.py`